 CodeReady Containers requires the following minimum hardware and operating system requirements.

 The OpenShift cluster requires these minimum resources to run in the CodeReady Containers virtual machine.
 Some workloads may require more resources.

 CodeReady Containers requires the following minimum version of a supported operating system:

-- On Microsoft Windows, CodeReady Containers requires the Windows 10 Pro Fall Creators Update (version 1709) or newer.
+- On Microsoft Windows, CodeReady Containers requires the Windows 10 Pro Fall Creators Update (version 1709).
 CodeReady Containers does not work on earlier versions or editions of Microsoft Windows.